anthonynjenga2020/anthonynjenga2020/README.md

 - 👯 I’ve been coding for 2 years
-- 🌱 I’m currently learning Vue and Laravel at the moment
+- 🌱 I’m currently learning Vue and React at the moment
-- 🔭 I’m working on landing my first dev job
+- 🔭 I’m also currently on the lookout for a role in front end development, ideally writing JavaScript.
+If hiring, let's chat!
 - 💬 Ask me about single page applications
-- 📫 You can follow me on Instagram at anthony._njenga